visgl/loaders.gl/docs/api-reference/gltf-loaders/gltf-builder.md

 ### constructor

-Creates a new `GLBBuilder` instance.
+Creates a new `GLTFBuilder` instance.

-### encode(options : Object) : ArrayBuffer
+### encodeAsGLB(options : Object) : ArrayBuffer

 Combines your added JSON data structures (in extras, extensions etc) with any generated JavaScript and any binary subchunks, into a single GLB encoded `ArrayBuffer` that can be written directly to file.

 Note: `encode()` is a one time operation.
 It should only be called once all data and binary buffers have been added to the builder.

-### encodeWithMetadata(options : Object) : Object
+### encodeAsGLBWithJSON(options : Object) : Object

-A version of `encode` that return the final arrayBuffer together with the generated JSON.
+A version of `encode` that returns the final arrayBuffer together with the generated JSON.
+Note that the returned `arrayBuffer` contains the JSON and is identical to the `encodeAsGLB`.

 ### packJSON(json : any [, options : Object]) : any

 Extracting binary fields from the supplied `json` data structure, placing these in compact binary chunks by calling the appropriate `add...` methods on the builder.
 The "stripped" JSON chunk will contain "JSON pointers" that the parser can use to restore the JSON structure on load.

-Note: While the extracted binary data IS added to the GLBBuilder instance, the returned JSON chunk IS NOT automatically added, since the application needs to decide where to store it.
+Note: While the extracted binary data IS added to the `GLTFBuilder` instance, the returned JSON chunk IS NOT automatically added, since the application needs to decide where to store it.
 Normally it should be added using one of the `addExtras`, `addExtension` or `addRequiredExtension` methods.

 ### addExtras(extras : any)